 Does Meditation Relieve Stress?

-Meditation has been around for several thousands of years but in the 1970’s Herbert Benson, a Harvard Doctor, pioneered a technique called the “relaxation response”.
-When our bodies are stressed we release the hormones adrenaline(also called epinephrine) and non By improving the techniques of the relaxation response we can achieve the relaxation we need to;
+Meditation has been around for several thousands of years but in the 1970’s Herbert Benson, a Harvard Doctor pioneered a technique called the “relaxation response”.
+When our bodies are stressed we release the hormones adrenaline(also called epinephrine).
+By improving the techniques of the relaxation response we can achieve the relaxation we need to;

 This level of relaxation relieves stress.
 Once the technique is learned it can be used whenever necessary.
 An all natural way to tap into your bodies own defenses.